getlago/lago-docs/changelog/package-pricing.md

-# Use a Package pricing to charge usage
+# Package pricing for charges

-It's now possible to apply a Package pricing model to a charge.
+It is now possible to apply a [package pricing model](../docs/guide/05_plans/charges.md) to a charge.
+To do so:
-To do so, go to one of your [Plans](../docs/guide/plans/charges#the-package-charge-model), import a new charge and select the **Package pricing** model.
+1. Select an existing plan (or create a new one);
+2. Add a charge; and
+3. Select the package pricing model.

-Ths pricing model is very useful if you want to apply a price to a range of units.
-The price will be applied to the whole range, regardless the number of units consumed.
+This new pricing model allows you to apply a flat fee to a range of units.
+The price will be fixed for the entire range, regardless of the number of units consumed by the customer during the billing period.